chrahunt/TagProReplays/README.md

 This Chrome extension is meant to serve as a replacement for screen capture software like OBS for users that don't require all the features or whose computers take a performance hit when running both the game and the screen capture software at the same time.

+This project was initially authored by [Ballparts](https://github.com/ballparts), who may still pop in from time-to-time.

 ## Where do I get the extension?

 You can find the TagProReplays Extension in the Chrome Web Store [here](https://chrome.google.com/webstore/detail/tagproreplays/ejbnakhldlocljfcglmeibhhdnmmcodh).